themesberg/flowbite-svelte/src/routes/docs/components/dropdown.md

 ## Double placement

+As dropdown is implemented using the [Floating UI](https://floating-ui.com) library, placement can be further specified by using the `Placement` type defined in [Floating UI docs](https://floating-ui.com/docs/computePosition#placement)

 ```svelte example class="flex justify-center items-center gap-2 h-96" hideResponsiveButtons
 <script>
   import { Button, Dropdown, DropdownItem } from 'flowbite-svelte';